 How much does each visit cost?

-The first visit is to determine if somebody is a candidate for care and is usually around $215 and includes the consultation, examination, and x-rays.
+The first visit is to determine if somebody is a candidate for care and is usually around $250 and includes the consultation, examination, and x-rays.
+In some complex cases, advanced imaging and detailed exam procedures may be necessary beyond this initial cost.

-The second visit is for the follow-up consultation to go over the results of your x-rays and your recommended treatment plan.
-The cost is $175 and it includes the correction, post x-rays, and soft cervical collar.
+During the second visit, your doctor will review the results of your x-rays, examination, other imaging that may have been taken, and review your recommended treatment plan.
+The cost is $185 and it includes the first correction, post x-rays, and soft cervical collar.

 Do you have payment plans?